RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/replacing-node.md

 1. Make sure the new node has as much available memory as the faulty node.
-1. A message appears, informing you that the cluster has a faulty node and that the new node will replace the faulty node.
+1. A message appears, informing you that the cluster has a faulty node and that the new node replaces the faulty node.
 1. If the new node has insufficient memory, you are prompted to add a different node - one with sufficient memory.

-**Note**: If there is a faulty node in the cluster to which you are adding a node, RS will enforce using the new node to replace the faulty one.
+**Note**: If there is a faulty node in the cluster to which you are adding a node, RS enforces using the new node to replace the faulty one.

 **Note**: If you are using the DNS NS record based connection approach,